bundlewrap/bundlewrap/docs/content/guide/quickstart.md

 * explore the [command line interface](cli.md)
 * follow [@bundlewrap](https://twitter.com/bundlewrap) on Twitter

 Have fun!
-If you have any questions, feel free to drop by [on IRC](irc://irc.libera.chat/bundlewrap).
+If you have any questions, feel free to drop by [on IRC](irc://irc.libera.chat/bundlewrap) or [GitHub](https://github.com/bundlewrap/bundlewrap/discussions).